n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/MailerLite/README.md

 9. Click on ***Execute Node*** to run the node.
 :::

 In the screenshot below, you will notice that the node updates the information of the subscriber that we created in the previous node.
-The node adds information about the city of the subscriber.
+Here, the node has added information about the city of the subscriber.

 ![Using the MailerLite node to update the subscriber](./MailerLite1_node.png)